 Neuromonitoring is billed to your insurance plan.
 Depending on your insurance plan’s participation requirements for neuromonitoring providers, it may be billed out-of-network.
 Most neuromonitoring procedures are covered by your insurance, but if your procedure is not, you will not receive a bill from us.
 Rather, the only bill that you may receive is linked to the co-pay or deductible as required by your insurance plan.

-Please note that it is very likely that you will receive an explanation of benefits (EOB) listing neuromonitoring charges but this is not a bill.
+Please note that it is very likely that you will receive an explanation of benefits (EOB) from Surgical Neuromonitoring, PLLC or Surgimon, LLC listing neuromonitoring charges, however, this is NOT a bill.

 Surgimon is dedicated to advocacy for your rights and transparency of our billing.
 If you ever have a question, please talk to us.